silexphp/Silex/doc/providers/twig.rst

 .. note::

-    Twig does not come with the ``silex.zip`, so you need to add it as a dependency to your ``composer.json`` file:
+    Twig does not come with the ``silex`` archives, so you need to add it as a dependency to your ``composer.json`` file:

     .. code-block:: json